rapidsai/dask-cuda/docs/source/ucx.rst

     To avoid this, it is advised to initialize any UCX-enabled clusters before doing operations that would result in a CUDA context being created.
     Depending on the library, even an import can force CUDA context creation.

-    For some RAPIDS libraries (e.g. cuDF), setting ``RAPIDS_NO_INITIALIZE=1`` at runtime will delay or disable their CUDA context creation, allowing for improved compatibility with UCX-enabled clusters and preventing runtime warnings.
+    For some NVIDIA CUDA-X libraries (e.g. cuDF), setting ``RAPIDS_NO_INITIALIZE=1`` at runtime will delay or disable their CUDA context creation, allowing for improved compatibility with UCX-enabled clusters and preventing runtime warnings.

 Configuration